yamin8000/Dooz/README.md

 # Dooz/Tic-Tac-Tao

 Dooz or Tic-Tac-Tao is a simple pen-and-paper game.
-I created this implementation using Kotlin and Jetpack Compose for Android devices.
+I created this implementation using Kotlin and Jetpack Compose for Android Devices.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"